 by The Urban Blabbermouth

-Mage sat on his ancient wingback chair and watched his eight-year-old grandson, Mats, practice porting a mug across the workbench.
-The mug apparated in midair, missing the end of the table, falling to the floor.
+Mage sat on his ancient wing-back chair in his workshop, watching over his eight year old grandson.
+Mats was practicing porting a mug across the work bench.
+The mug appeared in mid-air, missing the end of the table, falling on the floor.

 “Granpa, I can’t get the cup on the table,” said Mats.